dagargo/elektroid/README.md

 For Fedora, `sudo dnf install autoconf libtool alsa-lib-devel zlib-devel libzip-devel gtk3-devel libsndfile-devel gettext-devel libsamplerate-devel pulseaudio-libs-devel json-glib-devel` will install the build dependencies.

 For Arch Linux, `sudo pacman -S base-devel autoconf libtool alsa-lib zlib libzip gtk3 libsndfile gettext libsamplerate pulseaudio json-glib` will install the build dependencies.

+### MIDI backend

+By default, Elektroid uses ALSA as a MIDI backend on Linux and RtMidi on other OSs.
+To use RtMidi on Linux, pass `RTMIDI=yes` to `./configure`.
+In this case, the RtMidi development package will be needed (`librtmidi-dev` on Debian).

 ## Packaging